dapr/dotnet-sdk/README.md

 # Actions SDK for .NET

-Actions is a programming model for writing cloud-native applications which are distributed, dynamically scaled, and loosely coupled in nature.
+Dapr is a programming model for writing cloud-native applications which are distributed, dynamically scaled, and loosely coupled in nature.

-Actions SDK for .NET allows you to implement the Virtual Actor model, based on the actor design pattern.
+Dapr SDK for .NET allows you to implement the Virtual Actor model, based on the actor design pattern.
 This SDK can run locally, in a container and in any distributed systems environment.

 This repo builds the following packages:

-- Microsoft.Actions.Actors
+- Microsoft.Dapr.Actors
-- Microsoft.Actions.Actors.AspNetCore
+- Microsoft.Dapr.Actors.AspNetCore

 ## Getting Started